Pearapps/SampleTodoApp/README.md

 # SampleTodoApp
-Backend and frontend (iOS) for a very simple
+Backend and frontend (iOS) for a very simple todo application